How To Check Moisture Content of Wood Without a Meter

 The “ideal” MC for a piece of wood will also depend on the ambient humidity of the environment.

-Ultimately, checking the moisture content of a piece of wood without a moisture meter is fairly straightforward, if time-consuming.
-Still, it’s very useful to have this method in case your moisture meter ever breaks.
-Remember to keep the oven ventilated and to select your wood for your project carefully – heavier, sturdier woods do better in humid environments in most cases regardless of MC.
+Ultimately, checking the moisture content of a piece of wood without a moisture meter is relatively straightforward, if time-consuming.
+Still, having this method in case your moisture meter ever breaks is beneficial.
+Remember to keep the oven ventilated and to select your wood for your project carefully.
+Heavier, sturdier woods do better in humid environments regardless of the moisture content.
 Good luck!

 Featured Image Credit: PxHere